jackiezkl/ctfd-edu/README.md

 ![registration](registration.png)

 9. When setting up the event time, set start and end time here or change it in `Admin` -> `Config` page.
-10. A token is needed before running the `add_xor_challenge` and `add_birth_challenge` program.
+10. A token is needed before running the `main.py` program.
 To do that, login as admin, then go to `Settings`-->`access tokens`-->select a time-->`Generate`.
 If you don't select a time, it will default to expire in a month.

 ![token](token.png)

-11. Copy the token, and change the variable `token` in the `add_xor_challenge.py` and `add_birth_challenge` file.
+11. Copy the token, and change the variable `token` in the `main.py` file.
 The program will alarm you if the token or IP address is incorrect.

-12. After executing the `add_xor_challenge` program, it will add binary codes to each player and create XOR challenges.
+12. After executing the `main.py` program, it will add binary codes to each player and create XOR challenges.

 From ![user-profile](user-profile.png) to ![user-profile-binary](user-profile-binary.png)